CoherenceResearchCollaboration/RecursiveGeometry/README.md

   --curvature \
   --affinity data/meta/gamma_attractor_affinity_bio_vacuum_mu-1.csv

-How “curvature” works.
+# Curvature:
+(c_quad, mean_curv, torsion_index) are only non-zero if you pass --curvature, the tower has ≥ 3 γ-bins, and the quadratic beats linear by ΔAIC ≤ −2; otherwise the geometry is computed with c=0, so “curvature” will be 0/blank.
 If --curvature is set and a tower has ≥ 3 distinct γ‑bins, the script fits both linear and quadratic WLS and applies an AIC gate: use c only if ΔAIC≤−2.
 When the gate fails, geom_c is set to 0 and geometry‑derived fields like mean_curv become 0 (so a blank/zero “curvature” column is expected in many cases).
 Curvature and the derived torsion_index are exploratory and not required to reproduce the paper’s χ–β results.

-Reliability.
+# Reliability.
 Flags (fit_sparse_bins, fit_low_weight, fit_high_rmse, fit_curvature_needed) and a reliability_score help filter marginal towers and maps.
 Consider focusing on reliability_score ≥ 0.7 for summary plots.

-Connection to the preprint.
-This module operationalizes the Thread‑Frame (Def.
-D2) with β=log10α (Eq.
-3) and returns the intercepts χ and tilt diagnostics used throughout the results; the quadratic term is included “locally, if AIC demands” (Eq.
-2).

 # 7) (Optional) Intercepts & isotope mass checks